What is a kilowatt-hour?

 Fixed Costs – These are the expenses the cooperative incurs regardless of sales to members.
 The cooperative has very little influence over these costs, which include depreciation, amortization, property tax, gross receipts tax, interest on long-term debt, and other deductions like charitable contributions and sponsorships.

-Margins – The profits of a cooperative are called margins, which are required to meet financial obligations.
+Margins – When revenue exceeds expenses, a cooperative has margins, which are required to meet financial obligations.
 Because TCEC is a not-for-profit electric cooperative owned by its members, we allocate our margins to the membership in the form of patronage capital.
 The allocation amounts are based on a formula that considers the amount of revenue paid to the cooperative by the member.
 Patronage capital reduces the amount the cooperative has to borrow because TCEC retains and uses patronage capital for operating capital.
 It is used until the financial condition of the cooperative, determined by TCEC’s board of trustees, permits the co-op to issue a refund in the form of capital credits.